umich-its-networking/git-training-pub/ex-branching-merging.md

 Writing objects: 100% (3/3), 315 bytes | 315.00 KiB/s, done.
 Total 3 (delta 0), reused 0 (delta 0)
 remote:
-remote: View merge request for new-content:
+remote: View merge request for add-greeting:
 remote:   {{ site.gitlaburl }}[username]/advanced/merge_requests/1
 remote:
 To {{ site.gitlabhost }}:its-inf-net/advanced.git
-   355165e..c07ffa7  new-content -﹥ new-content
+   355165e..c07ffa7  add-greeting -﹥ add-greeting
 ```

-You get the helpful URL again from the remote, but note that this time it says "View merge request for new-content", and that the URL is to the Merge Request you created last time.
+You get the helpful URL again from the remote, but note that this time it says "View merge request for add-greeting", and that the URL is to the Merge Request you created last time.
 Since you still have the Merge Request page open, just go back to your browser and refresh.

 BOTH: Take another look at the Merge Request page

 See how just pushing to the branch updated the Merge Request.
-GitLab sees the changes, and notes them in the discussion and the diff now relects the current state of `README.md` in the contributor's `new-content` branch.
+GitLab sees the changes, and notes them in the discussion and the diff now relects the current state of `README.md` in the contributor's `add-greeting` branch.

 ## MAINTAINER: Merge